Phase 2: Evaluating Hash Functions

 - Adapt code written for other languages to work with a

-value, or, - Create innovative new hash functions based on its knowledge of the subject area.
+std::stringparameter and return asize_tvalue, or, - Create innovative new hash functions based on its knowledge of the subject area.

-A sample conversation can be found here which includes several example hash functions that you can use, but you can also just use the chat as inspiration to guide your own conversation with ChatGPT.
+A sample conversation can be found here, which includes several example hash functions that you can use, but you can also just use the chat as inspiration to guide your own conversation with ChatGPT.

 Determine Hash-Function Properties

-will be generated.
+If you run make stringhash-test, a program named stringhash-test will be generated.
 (The source code for this program is not part of the starter code for the assignment, but it is included on the CS 70 server).
 Use this program to determine the properties of your selected hash functions.

-program takes two command-line arguments:
+The stringhash-test program takes two command-line arguments:

 - The number of hash-table buckets to simulate; and,